salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Allen Abraham
-  1. Worked on
+  1. Worked on testing the actual website making necessary changes
-  2. Commit to
+  2. Commit to working on the 3 minute video for demo and system design document
-  3. Done by
+  3. Done by Today
   4. No blockers